 Wanted for Lake Grove petit larceny

-Suffolk County Crime Stoppers and Suffolk County Police Fourth Precinct Crime Section officers are seeking the public’s help to identify and locate three women who allegedly stole from a Lake Grove store in June.
+Suffolk County Crime Stoppers and Suffolk County Police Fourth Precinct Crime Section officers are seeking the public’s help to identify and locate a woman who entered Bed, Bath & Beyond, located at 2045 Smith Haven in Lake Grove, at approximately 6:55 p.m. on July 22 and allegedly stole a Shark Vacuum valued at approximately $350.

-Three women allegedly stole from Old Navy, located in Smith Haven Plaza, at 4:32 p.m. on June 16.